-The inside scoop on lesser known Nantucket activities and attractions (those marked with an asterisk are best enjoyed spring-early fall):
+The 76 Main insider scoop on lesser known Nantucket activities and attractions (those marked with an asterisk are best enjoyed spring-early fall):

 1. Sip the Sparkly*.
 Settle in at Topper’s Deck on a crystal clear late morning and work your way through the Bubble Brunch Menu.
 Enjoy stunning views of Nantucket Bay as you discover so many delightful ways to sip sparkling wine.
 Our favorite?
 It’s a tie between the Venice Spritz and the Mon Cherie.
 Trust us – cab it back to Main Street.